-In May 2014, the FASB issued ASU No. 2014-09, Revenue from Contracts with Customers (Topic 606), which supersedes the revenue recognition requirements in ASC 605, Revenue Recognition.
+In May 2014, the FASB issued ASU 2014-09, Revenue from Contracts with Customers (Topic 606), which supersedes the revenue recognition requirements in ASC 605, Revenue Recognition.
 This ASU is based on the principle that revenue is recognized to depict the transfer of goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
+ASU 2014-09 applies to all contracts with customers, except those that are within the scope of other topics in the FASB's Accounting Standards Codification, including real estate lease contracts, which the majority of our revenue is derived from.
 We are required to adopt the new pronouncement in the first quarter of fiscal 2018 using one of two retrospective application methods.
-In March 2016, April 2016, May 2016 and February 2017, the FASB issued the following amendments to clarify the implementation guidance: ASU No. 2016-08, Revenue from Contracts with Customers (Topic 606): Principal versus Agent Considerations (Reporting Revenue Gross versus Net), ASU No. 2016-10, Revenue from Contracts with Customers (Topic 606): Identifying Performance Obligations and Licensing, ASU No. 2016-12, Revenue from Contracts with Customers (Topic 606)-Narrow-Scope Improvements and Practical Expedients and ASU No. 2017-05, Other Income - Gains and Losses from Derecognition of Nonfinancial Assets.
-We will adopt ASU 2014-09 effective January 1, 2018.
-We have identified our revenue streams and are in the process of evaluating the impact on our consolidated financial statements and internal accounting processes; however, as the majority of our revenue is derived from real estate lease contracts we do not expect the adoption of ASU 2014-09 or related amendments and modifications by the FASB will have a material impact on the amount of revenue we recognize in our consolidated financial statements.
+In March 2016, April 2016, May 2016 and February 2017, the FASB issued the following amendments to clarify the implementation guidance: ASU No. 2016-08, Revenue from Contracts with Customers (Topic 606): Principal versus Agent Considerations (Reporting Revenue Gross versus Net), ASU No. 2016-10, Revenue from Contracts with Customers (Topic 606): Identifying Performance Obligations and Licensing, and ASU No. 2016-12, Revenue from Contracts with Customers (Topic 606):-Narrow-Scope Improvements and Practical Expedients.
+We will adopt ASU 2014-09 effective January 1, 2018 using the modified retrospective approach.
+We have identified our revenue streams that we believe will be impacted by the new standard, which are service revenue from management, marketing, development, and leasing fees.
+While the total revenue recognized over time would not differ under the new guidance, the recognition pattern would be different.
+We are in the process of evaluating the impact on our consolidated financial statements and material impact on the amount of revenue we recognize in our consolidated financial statements but we do expect to have additional disclosure as required by the adoption of ASU 2014-09.

-17. Subsequent Events
+19. Subsequent Events

-In April 2017, the Company's Board of Directors declared a \$0.3425 cash dividend per common share payable on May 15, 2017 to each shareholder of record on April 28, 2017, and the Trustees of Tanger GP Trust declared a \$0.3425 cash distribution per Operating Partnership unit to the Operating Partnership's unitholders.
+In July 2017, the Company's Board of Directors declared a \$0.3425 cash dividend per common share payable on August 15, 2017 to each shareholder of record on July 31, 2017, and the Trustees of Tanger GP Trust declared a \$0.3425 cash distribution per Operating Partnership unit to the Operating Partnership's unitholders.